iamturns/eslint-config-airbnb-typescript/README.md

 npx eslint . --ext .js,.jsx,.ts,.tsx
 ```

-ESLint will lint all .js, .jsx, .ts, and .tsx files within the current folder, and will output the results to your terminal.
+ESLint will lint all .js, .jsx, .ts, and .tsx files within the current folder, and output results to your terminal.

-You can also get results in realtime inside most IDEs via a plugin - just search your IDE's extension store.
+You can also get results in realtime inside most IDEs via a plugin.

 ## FAQ